bclins/bclins.github.io/spring25/cs461/notes.md

     A → abA | b
     ```

+3. Explain why the following algorithm won't work to check if any two CFGs are equivalent:

+    * Step 1 - Convert both CFGs to Chomsky normal form.
+    * Step 2 - Check to see if the two Chomsky normal forms are the same.

+We didn't have time for it today, but here is one more practice example:

-3. Convert the following CFG to Chomsky normal form.
+4. Convert the following CFG to Chomsky normal form.

     ```perl
     S → ASA | A | ε